Bobby Unser, 87, Indy 500 Champ in Great Racing Family, Dies

 Bobby Unser was born Feb.
 20, 1934, in Colorado Springs, Colorado, and moved with his family as a child to New Mexico.
 His father owned a garage along Route 66 and he his three brothers grew up tooling around in old jalopies before he quit high school at 15 and began his racing career at Roswell New Mexico Speedway.

+At Indy, one of the most difficult and challenging race tracks in the world, Unser was magical.

 He was one of just 10 drivers to win the 500 at least three times, and Unser and Rick Mears are the only drivers to win the 500 in three different decades.
-Unser was one of six members of the Unser family to race in the Indianapolis 500.
+Unser produced 10 top-10 finishes in 19 career starts.
+He led led in 10 races for a total of 440 laps, which to this day ranks 10th on the all-time list.
+He won two poles, in 1972 and 1981, and had nine front-row starts.

 Franchitti spent time each year at the speedway or at dinner with other past winners and said Unser was "always the largest personality in pretty much any room.”